Villanova Divorce and Child Custody Attorneys

 However, if you and your spouse cannot agree, the family court will step in.
 Psychological testing is often ordered, and the court will look at all physical, moral, emotional, and historical factors in deciding who is awarded primary custody.
 Pennsylvania prefers both parents to have input in major decision-making, assuming the non-custodial parent is fit.

 Grandparents also have a right to their grandchildren, and may petition for custody or visitation if the child has previously lived with them for 12 months or more.
-An experienced local attorney can explain the sometimes complicated details of Villanova child custody.
+An experienced Villanova family law attorney can explain the sometimes complicated details of Villanova child custody.

 Divorce Resources for Villanova